andrefelipe/vite-php-setup/README.md

-This is a example code, simulating how to run Vite on traditional PHP sites.
+This is an example code, simulating how to run Vite on traditional PHP sites.

 A bare-minimum setup to serve as example to adapt to other scenarios (WordPress, Laravel, etc).

+Vite is amazing.
+Credits go to Evan You @yyx990803 and the Vue team.

 ### Goal